wtsi-hgi/hgi-vault/doc/design.md

 # Deletion code
 ```

+Note that it isn't the deletion code itself that is "hot" -- as this
+will almost certainly be a single standard library call -- but rather
+the code that facilitates or guards against it.

 Any `can_delete` implementation might refer to a library function named
-`is_in_vault`, which would be therefore be mentioned in the respective
+`is_in_vault`, which would therefore be mentioned in the respective
 implementations' comments.
 As well as facilitating review, seeing the
 same reference in multiple implementations can serve as a sanity check
 (e.g., an implementation that doesn't use this function, where others